Before you start reading this article, can I ask that you read the title again, please?

 Let’s look at it less literally and think about it in terms of wellbeing.
 Is it asking us if we’re allowing ourselves to be happy?
 Are we finding the time and flexibility in our busy lives of multiple demands to make a positive choice over our happiness?

 I think for me it’s a combination of both.
 Maybe it means more or something different again to you depending on your perspective (let me know in the comments below, I’d be interested).
-The point is, it inspires reflection on the relationship between two important topics: your finances and your happiness.
+It inspires reflection on the relationship between two important topics: your finances and your happiness.

 Success and Happiness